How Bail Bonds Work in California

 PROPERTY BOND:A property bond is typically when real estate property, usually the home of the defendant, family member or friend is used as a form of collateral in security the bail.
 Typically, the property value must be considerably higher than the bail in order for the judge to approve.

-BAIL BOND:A Bail bond is the most common method of posting bail.
-Most people don’t have the cash on hand or the property necessary to make bail.
-This system has been in place in California, as well as the rest of the world for many decades.
+BAIL BONDS:Commercial bail bonds are the most common method of posting bail.
+After being arrested, most people don’t have the cash on hand or the property necessary to make bail.
+By paying only 10% of the cash bond, the defendant is able to use the 90% savings on a lawyer, rent, etc. This system has been in place in California, as well as the rest of the world for many decades.

 History of the California Bail Bonds System